shff/parcel-plugin-inliner/README.md

 Due to a change in Parcel 2.0 API, plugins whose package name start with `parcel-plugin-` don't work on it.
 This plugin needs Parcel 1.x.

+If you want inlining in Parcel 2.0, check their documentation: [Inline script and style tags :: v2.parceljs.org](https://v2.parceljs.org/languages/html/#inline-script-and-style-tags).

 ## Usage

 Just install the plugin as a dependency using yarn or npm and build normally with Parcel.
 There are no configuration options.